Privacy Policy

 Can I Withhold Information?

 You may restrict our use of Cookies.
-On arrival at our Site you can read our Cookie Policy (https://powerboatandrib.digital/cookie-policy/) via the link at the bottom of the site.
+On arrival at our Site you can read our Cookie Policy (https://powerboatandrib.com/cookie-policy/) via the link at the bottom of the site.
 Our site uses cookies – small text files that are placed on your machine to help the site provide a better user experience.
-In general, cookies are used to retain user preferences, store information for things like shopping carts, and provide anonymised tracking data to third party applications like Google Analytics.
+In general, cookies are used to retain user preferences, store information for platform functionality, and provide anonymised tracking data to third party applications like Google Analytics.
 As a rule, cookies will make your browsing experience better.
 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
 We suggest consulting the Help section of your browser or taking a look at www.aboutcookies.org website which gives guidance for all modern browsers.

 How Can I Access My Personal Data?